Eric Rosswood: The Ultimate Guide for Gay Dads

 Rosswood's third book, The Ultimate Guide for Gay Dads, covers general parenting information, but instead of topics focusing on mothers, it highlights information relevant to gay dads.
 The book includes parenting tips and advice from pediatricians, school educators, lawyers, and other gay parents.
 The foreword was written by Golden Globe nominated writer, director, and producer Greg Berlanti, best known for his work as executive producer and co-creator of The CW’s Arrow.
 The audiobook is narrated by Paul Michael Garcia.
 The book became the #1 New Release in the Adoption category on Amazon.
 The book received positive responses from Shawn Moore, Board Member for the Modern Family Alliance, and Stan J. Sloan, CEO for The Family Equality Council.
 The Washington Blade called it a "generous resource."

 We Make It Better

 In 2018, Rosswood partnered with Kathleen Archambeau to write We Make It Better: The LGBTQ Community and their Positive Contributions to Society.
 The book is split into ten sections: activism, business, dance, film & television, government and military, music, religion, science, sports, and literature.
-It features biographies on many subjects, including Oscar Wilde, Emma González, Bayard Rustin, Lana and Lilly Wachowski, Leonard Matlovich, Johanna Siguroardottir, and Tim Cook.
+It features many biographies, including Oscar Wilde, Emma González, Bayard Rustin, Lana and Lilly Wachowski, Leonard Matlovich, Jóhanna Sigurðardóttir, and Tim Cook.
 Kate Kendell, executive director of the National Center for Lesbian Rights, stated, "This book is sure to empower the next generation of LGBTQ youth to find their passions and transform the world."